-Skin effects are caused by the tendency of highfrequency currents to flow on the surface of conductors.
-The losses due to the skin effect can be reduced through the use of Litz wire.
+Skin effects are caused by the tendency of high-frequency currents to flow on the surface of conductors.
+The use of Litz wire can reduce the losses due to the skin effect.
 Litz wire is constructed by “weaving” multiple smaller conductors together to make an equivalent larger wire gauge.
 For example, using 108 strands of a #40AWG is equivalent to a #20AWG.
 The size of each individual strand is determined by the intended operating frequency, with small strands being used for higher frequencies.
-The weaving process enables each strand to occupy a space near the outside (or skin) of the Litz wire at some point in the length of wire, allowing current to flow more evenly through all strands.
+The weaving process enables each strand to occupy a space near the outside (or skin) of the Litz wire at some point in the length of the wire, allowing current to flow more evenly through all strands.

-As transformers become smaller, power density increases, and dispite higher efficiency, heat dissipation can becomes a major design hurdle.
-In many cases active cooling is needed either with a fan to increase airflow, or by mounting the transformer on a cooling plate.
+As transformers become smaller, power density increases, and despite higher efficiency, heat dissipation can become a major design hurdle.
+In many cases, active cooling is needed either with a fan to increase airflow or by mounting the transformer on a cooling plate.
 Potting in a thermally conductive material is also common.

-The efficiency delivered by an SMPS is critical for modern electronics and has facilitated the development of a large number of topologies to meet many design requirements.
+The efficiency delivered by an SMPS is critical for modern electronics and has facilitated the development of many topologies to meet many design requirements.
 Below are basic details of some of the most common.

-Buck is a common type of topology; it is also the simplest and cheapest to manufacture.
+Buck is a common type of topology; it is also the most straightforward and cheapest to manufacture.
 It is non-isolating and ideally suited to step down voltages as a DC to DC converter.
-This is a relatively simple circuit with the inductor current controlled by a transistor and diode.
+DC to DC converter is a relatively simple circuit with the inductor current controlled by a transistor and diode.
 The downside is that to reduce the voltage ripple, output filters typically need to be added.

-This topology is similar to Buck, as it is also non-isolating, but unlike Buck, Boost steps up the voltage, rather down.
+This topology is similar to Buck, as it is also non-isolating, but unlike Buck, Boost steps up the voltage rather down.
 In continuous conduction mode, it draws current relatively evenly.
-It is also highly customizable so that it can be applied in may applications such as power factor correction circuits.
+It is also highly customizable and applied in many applications, such as power factor correction circuits.

-Buck-Boost topology is designed to both step down and step up voltages and is very prevalent in battery powered applications that provide varying input voltages.
-However there are several disadvantages, the output voltage polarity is opposite the input, and input filters are needed to reduce EMI from current ripple resulting from switching.
+Buck-Boost topology is designed to both, step-down and step up the voltages and is very prevalent in battery-powered applications that provide varying input voltages.
+However, there are several disadvantages, the output voltage polarity is opposite the input, and input filters are needed to reduce EMI from the current ripple resulting from switching.

 Flyback provides isolation through the use of a transformer that acts as the storage inductor.
 The transformer provides isolation, facilitates multiple outputs, and allows for voltage adjustment by varying the turns ratio.
-This topology is widely used for low power applications, and can also be designed for higher output voltages, but, it should not be used for anything above 10 amps.
+This topology is widely used for low power applications and can also be designed for higher output voltages, but applications above ten amps should not use.
 With simple circuitry and no need for a separate inductor, Flyback is one of the most common topologies.